 While most people who are prescribed central nervous system depressant analgesics do not have a problem using them the way in which they were prescribed, some people may be drawn to the feelings of euphoria and overall wellbeing these drugs create.
 Opiate abuse is when an individual uses these narcotics for non-medical purposes in a way not intended by the prescribing doctor.
 People who abuse prescription opiates run the risk of very serious health complications and increasing interpersonal problems.
 While addiction can slowly take over a person’s life, with the proper detox, rehab, and support addicts can successfully recover and go on to lead happy, productive, and sober lives.

-Cedar Crest Hospital has helped countless men, women, children, teens, and older adults find the strength within them to break the cycle of addiction.
+Cedar Crest Hospital & Residential Treatment Center has helped countless men, women, children, teens, and older adults find the strength within them to break the cycle of addiction.
 Our highly qualified, compassionate staff has successfully helped many individuals get clean and learn to live a life of sobriety.
 If your life has slowly been spiraling out of control due to your inability to get through the day without using opiates, pick up the phone and call us today.
 Together we can develop a plan that will help you get your life back and allow for a bright future.

 How to Help a Friend or Loved One Seek Treatment

 If you have a loved one who is struggling with an opiate addiction it can be hard to know what, if anything, you can do to help them.
 While you cannot force someone into treatment, there are some things you can do to help them make the decision to seek rehab.
 Here are some tips that can aid in getting someone you love into treatment for their opiate addiction.

 - Be direct and honest